Search This Blog

 In Ancient Rome all those wishing to be elected to official positions wore white togas before the elections were held.
 The word "candidate" comes from the Latin word "candidus" meaning white.

 The first losing candidate in a US presidential election was Thomas Jefferson.
-He lost to John Adams.
+He lost to John Adams in 1796.
 George Washington had been unopposed.

 Europe's first women members of parliament were Finns.
 They were elected in 1907 in the first continental election to include female candidates.